-I’ve “healthed-up” the recipe by substituting olive oil for butter and skim milk for whole.
+I’ve healthed-up my braised venison recipe by substituting olive oil for butter and skim milk for whole.
 I’d also recommend adding another onion, more carrots and even some root vegetables like turnips to the braising pot.
-Blending the vegetables with the curled milk made a wonderful sauce.
+Blending the vegetables with the curdled milk made a wonderful sauce.

 Milk Braised Venison Roast

 - 4 to 6 garlic cloves, peeled and cut into slivers

 - 1 large handful of “baby” carrots or one large carrot cut in half

 - 4 cups skim milk

 - Using a small paring knife, make small slits in the venison roast, inserting a sliver of garlic into it.
 Make sure to evenly cover the roast with garlic filled slits.

 - Heat the oven to 350º F.

 - Evenly sprinkle salt and pepper on the venison.

 - Heat a heavy, oven safe pot over medium high heat.
 It should be big enough to hold your roast.